-FACT 3.2 Algorithm 7 requires a constant number of sorting steps on average, and O(m) additional space, to select uniformly at random m items from the sequence S[1,n].
-This is $O(m \log m)$ average time and m worst-case I/Os if $m \le M$ is sufficiently small to keep the sampled positions in internal memory.
+FACT 3.2 Algorithm 3.3 requires a constant number of sorting steps on average, and O(m) additional space, to select uniformly at random m items from the sequence S[1, n].
+This is $O(m \log m)$ average time and min $\{m, n/B\}$ worst-case I/Os if $m \le M$ is small enough to keep the sampled positions in internal memory.
 Otherwise an external-memory sorter is needed.
 The average depends on the re-sampling, integers are returned in sorted order for streaming-like access to the sequence S.

 Sorting could be speeded up by deploying the specialty of our problem, namely, that items to be sorted are m random integers in a fixed range [1, n].
 Hence we could use either radix-sort or, even better for its simplicity, bucket sort.
 In the latter case, we can use an array of m slots each identifying a range of n/m positions in [1, n].
-If item i_j is randomly selected, then it is inserted in slot $\lfloor jn/m \rfloor$.
+If item $i_j$ is randomly selected, then it is inserted in slot $\lfloor jn/m \rfloor$ .
+Since the m items are randomly sampled, each slot will contain O(1) items on average, so that we can sort them in constant time per bucket by using insertion sort or the built-in qsort.